Antoinehoff/gyacomo/README.md

 Contact: antoine.hoffmann@epfl.ch

-##### Citing GYACOMO
+##### Citing Gyacomo
-If you use GYACOMO in your work, please cite at least the following paper:
+If you use Gyacomo in your work, please cite at least the following paper:

 - Hoffmann, A.C.D., Frei, B.J. & Ricci, P. (2023).
 Gyrokinetic moment-based simulations of the Dimits shift.
 Journal of Plasma Physics, 89(6), 905890611. [doi:10.1017/S0022377823001320](https://doi.org/10.1017/S0022377823001320)

 You can also find results and application with kinetic electrons in a simplified geometry here:
 - Hoffmann, A.C.D., Frei, B.J. & Ricci, P. (2023).
 Gyrokinetic simulations of plasma turbulence in a Z-pinch using a moment-based approach and advanced collision operators.
 Journal of Plasma Physics, 89(2), 905890214. [doi:10.1017/S0022377823000284](https://doi.org/10.1017/S0022377823000284)

-# What is GYACOMO ?
+# What is Gyacomo ?

-GYACOMO is the Gyrokinetic Advanced Collision Moment solver which solves the gyrokinetic Boltzmann equation in the delta-f flux-tube limit based on a projection of the velocity distribution function onto a Hermite-Laguerre velocity basis.
+Gyacomo is the Gyrokinetic Advanced Collision Moment solver which solves the gyrokinetic Boltzmann equation in the delta-f flux-tube limit based on a projection of the velocity distribution function onto a Hermite-Laguerre velocity basis.

 It can be coupled with precomputed matrices from the code Cosolver (B.J.
 Frei) to incorporate advanced collision operators up to the gyro-averaged linearized exact coulomb interaction (GK Landau operator).

 This repository contains the solver source code (in /src) but also my personnal post-processing Matlab scripts, which are less documented.
 I would recommend the user to write their own post-processing scripts based on the H5 files the code outputs.

-#### GYACOMO can
+#### Gyacomo can
 - run in parallel using MPI (mpirun -np N ./path_to_exec Np Ny Nz, where N = Np x Ny x Nz is the number of processes and Np Ny Nz are the parallel dimensions in Hermite polynomials, binormal direction, and parallel direction, respectively).
 - run in single precision.
 - evolve kinetic electrons and ions.